Leader Election in Multi-Hop Radio Networks: Introduction

-We assume that all nodes have access to a global clock and work \emph{synchronously} in discrete time steps.
-When we refer to the `running time' of an algorithm, we mean the number of time steps which elapse before completion (i.e. we are not concerned with the number of calculations nodes perform within time steps).
-In each time step a node can either \emph{transmit} an $O(\log n)$-bit message to all of its out-neighbors at once or can remain silent and \emph{listen} to the messages from its in-neighbors.
-The distinguishing feature of radio networks is the interfering behavior of transmissions.
-In the most standard radio networks model, the \emph{model without collision detection}, if a node $v$ listens in a given round and precisely one of its in-neighbors transmits, then $v$ receives the message.
+The classical model of \emph{ad-hoc multi-hop radio networks without collision detection} is the most well-studied of the models (cf. \cite{-BGI91}).
+Its defining feature is that in each time step a node can either \emph{transmit} an $O(\log n)$-bit message to all of its out-neighbors at once or can remain silent and \emph{listen} to the messages from its in-neighbors.
+If a node $v$ listens in a given round and precisely one of its in-neighbors transmits, then $v$ receives the message.
 In all other cases $v$ receives nothing; in particular, the lack of collision detection means that $v$ is unable to distinguish between zero of its in-neighbors transmitting and more than one.
-The model without collision detection describes the most restrictive interfering behavior of transmissions; we also consider a less restrictive variant, the \emph{model with collision detection}.
-In this model, if a node $v$ listens in a given round then it can distinguish between zero of its in-neighbors transmitting and more than one.

-Rather than directly studying the multi-hop radio network model with collision detection added, in this paper we will instead work in the strictly weaker \emph{beep model}, introduced recently by Cornejo and Kuhn \cite{-CK10} as an alternative way of modeling the classical radio network model.
-In this model, in synchronous time steps, each node can either beep or not beep.
-If a node beeps, then it does not receive any information in this time step.
-If a node does not beep, then it can tell whether zero neighbors beeped, or whether at least one did.
-Any algorithm designed for the beep model can be directly used for the standard multi-hop radio network model with collision detection.